 DuraFlame, the famous maker of fire logs, also makes electric log sets.
 They specialize in smaller units for smaller spaces, but they do have some larger ones.
 They create both mechanical and infrared quartz fireplace units.

-MagikFlame offers a 28” electric fireplace insert fitting most fireplaces.
+MagikFlame offers a 28” electric fireplace insert that fits most fireplaces.
 We do not sell a separate log set with the logs alone but comes with a frame and additional features added to the firebox.
 MagikFlame electric fireplaces are larger than some competitors and create more heat.